cdl-geneseo/geneseo-dictionary/E/Epipen.md

 # Epipen

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Epipen

 Created by  Mia Gennaro on May 03, 2023

 (noun) 1. a device that can dispense epinephrine to an individual in the event of an allergic reaction, Ex. &quot;She is having an allergic reaction, inject her with the epipen.&quot; (Gennaro, A-F, 2023).